epignatelli/epignatelli/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<code>I am made of <b><i>many fragments</b></i>, so, please bear with all my parts.</code>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<code>And yes, I tend to <b><i>overthink</b></i> a bit</code></i> 🤔

+<code>A computer program can be seen simultaneously as a set of computer instructions or as concrete poetry formed by the indentations in the text of the program.</code>

 <details>
   <summary><i><b>My journey</b></i></summary>